jnfran92/destiny-roulette/README.md

 <a href="http://jnfran92.rocks/destiny-roulette/">PlayNow</a>

 **Note:** It uses `Howler` to play sounds.
-:warning: It is too simple, I warning you!
+:warning: It is too simple, I warn you!